Updated: May 5

 Besides cold food, nothing is worse than a 200 plus wedding guest count and a one stall washroom…that the bride can barely fit in.
 Washrooms are a big deal ladies; are they properly cleaned and well stocked (yes snoop those cupboards!!)
 Does anything look like it’s in need of maintenance?
 Do the toilet’s flush properly, is there hot water to wash hands, are the soap dispensers full?
 How many washroom stalls are there and is it wheelchair accessible?

 Another great thing to peep is aspects of the venue that are unique and special.
 Some venues have an outdoor patio which is great for when you need to get some air.
 What a about a rooftop patio, who doesn’t love a view?
-Is there any natural lighting that you love which will translate into beautiful city lights at night and add to the ambience the evening?
+Is there any natural lighting that you love which will translate into beautiful city lights at night and add to the ambiance the evening?
 If you have a summer wedding, do they have a garden area you could gain access too?
 Parking anyone?!

 Whether it’s when you first walk in, or are walking out, someone should be handing you a cute little gift bag with a cookie, business cards, gift cards and a wedding package from the venue.
 It will give a very detailed outlining of what they offer, what’s included and not included in their packages and pricing.